delta-io/connectors/README.md

 # Contributing

-We welcome contributions to Delta Lake Connector repository.
+We welcome contributions to Delta Lake Connectors repository.
 We use [GitHub Pull Requests](https://github.com/delta-io/connectors/pulls) for accepting changes.
-You will be prompted to sign a contributor license agreement before your change can be accepted.

 # Community